π± oss β Claude Code Plugin¶

 Consolidation: foundry:sw-engineer merges all agent findings into ranked report

---reply: oss:shepherd writes contributor-facing comment from consolidated report
+--reply: oss:shepherd drafts contributor-facing comment from consolidated report (written to .temp/; user posts)

 Without foundry, Tier 2 falls back to general-purpose agents with role descriptions β still functional, lower quality.